Discipline Is Worship: What I Realized That Changed Everything

 And it made me wonder:

-How many of our daily disciplines—done in secret, done in silence—are actually acts of worship that rise like incense?
+How many of our daily disciplines - done in secret, done in silence - are actually acts of worship?

 The way we eat.